jinho6225/redditCrapper/readme.md

 ## Description

-It's Reddit article scrapper by upvoting and filtered promoted You do not need to move each site anymore!
+It's Reddit article scrapper by upvoting and filtered promoted We could choose search duration and You do not need to move each site anymore!

 ## Technologies Used